Democrats Have The Wind At Their Backs, But Can They Capitalize?

 And Pew finds that views of the economy are the highest they've been since the early aughts.

-But some cold water on those views of the economy — they might not matter as much because of the partisan split.
+But some cold water on those views of the economy: They might not matter as much because of the partisan split.

 Republicans are the ones now feeling good about the economy, flipping from when Obama was in office.
 Democrats, on the other hand, have also reversed themselves from the Obama years and now see it negatively.